7 Tips For Growing Boston Ferns

 Tips for Growing Fabulous Boston Ferns at Home

 - Grow them in proper soil.
-They thrive in rain forests and in tropical areas so you need to make sure that the soil you use at home mimics their natural habitat.
-You can do this by adding peat to the compost or soil.
-Make sure as well to use a well-draining soil and to prevent waterlogging your plants.
+They thrive in rain forests and in tropical regions so you need to make sure that the soil you use at home mimics their natural habitat.
+You can do this by adding peat to the compost or fern’s soil.
+Make sure as well to use a well-draining potting mix and to prevent waterlogging your new fern and root rot.

 - Don’t expose them to too much direct sunlight.
 They don’t need full sun to thrive.
+Indirect sunlight works better for them.
 This is one of the many reasons why they make great house plants.
-You can expose them to the early morning sun or late afternoon sun but anything in between can burn the fronds.
-Keep them in shared areas indoors.
+You can expose them to the early morning sun or late afternoon sun but anything in between can burn the tips of the fronds.
+Keep them in shared areas indoors, this plant does not require a bright spot.

 - Place them in a humid area.
-Boston ferns love humid conditions so if you have a sunroom, definitely place them there.
-If you don’t have an area like this in your house, place them in a warm area and mist them once a week to create much-needed humidity.
+Boston ferns are a type of fern that loves humid conditions, moist air, and high levels of humidity so if you have a sunroom, definitely place them there.
+If you don’t have an area like this in your house, place them in room temperature warm area and mist them once a week to create much-needed high humidity.

 - Be smart about fertilizing.
 Fertilize these ferns every three to four weeks.
-It is also advisable to use liquid fertilizer to prevent shocking or burning the plant.
+It is also advisable to use liquid houseplant fertilizer, a water-soluble fertilizer, or slow-release fertilizer to prevent shocking or burning the plant.

 You might also like: Flowers You Should Be Growing In Your Vegetable Garden

 - Remove damaged fronds.
-Fern fronds can get damaged and discolored due to uneven watering or too much fertilizer.
+Beautiful green fronds can get damaged and discolored due to uneven watering or too much fertilizer and then you’re left with dead fronds.
 It can also be caused by compacted soil, overcrowding, or even from too much contact with the plant.
 When brown leaves appear, prune them at the base as they appear.

 - Put them in proper containers.
-You can definitely put them in containers and pots but make sure that they have enough space to spread their roots.
-Use peat-based potting soil.
+You can definitely put them in containers and pots and even a hanging basket, but make sure that they have enough space to spread their roots.
+Use peat moss based potting soil.
+You can use a plastic pot or a ceramic pot, either will do you can also use a new pot or old pot, just make sure it is cleaned out, rinsed well and has plenty of good drainage holes as proper drainage is key to raising a healthy Boston fern.

 - Check your home’s temperature.
-Ferns like warm and humid areas and they will thrive in temperatures of around 70 degrees.
-Keep these ferns in a warm spot at home to keep them happy and healthy.
+Ferns like warm and humid areas and they will thrive in temperatures of around 70 degrees Fahrenheit.
+Keep these ferns in a warm spot with enough water in their new home to keep them happy and healthy and you’ll be thrilled with your plant’s growth.

-Boston ferns are not hard to grow, you just need to know what makes them happy.
+Proper Boston fern care is not hard, they are easy to grow, you just need to know what makes them happy.
 Have you ever had one before?
 Share your experience and tips in the comments below.

 You can also find gardening products I use in my videos here <---